cloudozer/ling/INSTALL.md

    You must have a suitable bare-metal cross-compiler installed.
 To build your own, see [crosstool-ng](http://crosstool-ng.org).
 The gcc-arm-none-eabi package from Ubuntu is also known to work.

+   You may also want to try [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded) on Launchpad (contains multiple binary releases including ones for OS X).

 3. Autoconf

    The nettle 2.7.1 library requires autoconf for bootstrapping (tested with autoconf 2.69).